 …

-D-303-1: Two-Sided or Six-Sided Case Files
+D-303-1: Case Files

-Documentation of service delivery, including contact reports and other reports, are maintained in either a two- or six-sided case file.
-Each region may determine which type of file is used.
-In either case, the following documentation order must be maintained.
+Documentation of service delivery, including contact reports and other reports, are maintained in either a virtual case file or a two- or six-sided paper case file.

+Any electronic documents that are not contained in RHW are contained virtually in a shared drive such as the Unit G:Drive, SharePoint, OneDrive, etc. RHW must be updated to indicate the status of the case file as either:

+Virtual – all documents are stored electronically,

+Paper – all documents are stored in a paper case file, or

+Mixed – some documents are stored electronically and in a paper case file.

 Documentation Order

+Each region may determine which type of paper case file is used.
+In either case, the following documentation order must be maintained, two- or six-sided.
 Each section of the case file should be organized so that initial documents are on the bottom and most recent are on the top unless otherwise specified.
 Because of the volume of information often contained in the six-sided case file, dividers should be used to section off certain areas of documentation.
 This makes the information easier to access on a routine basis.

 …